 Planning to visit Qutub Minar in Delhi and cross off another item crossed from your India bucket list?
-Before you go read these interesting facts about Qutub Minar to pay more attention and spread information about Qutub Minar to friends and family.
+Read these interesting facts about Qutub Minar before you go to pay more attention and spread information about Qutub Minar to friends and family.

 Qutub Minar is a UNESCO world heritage archaeological site in Delhi.
 Qutub Minar is the tallest brick minaret in the world standing tall at 72.5 meters and thus holds great historical significance.
 Qutub Minar is one of the most visited historical monuments in Delhi, India.
 Don’t miss out anything before going to this iconic Delhi’s landmark.